 The purpose of this longitudinal investigation was to explore the association of children’s exposure to parental intimate partner violence (IPV) and child maltreatment (CM), as well as combined exposure (IPV-CM), to children’s academic achievement and school attendance over time.

-Issue 14: An Evaluation of the Northwest County Collaborative: Our Children Succeed Initative
+Minn-LInK Brief 14: An Evaluation of the Northwest County Collaborative - Our Children Succeed Initiative

 Minn-LInK Report Brief—Special Topic No. 14, Winter 2013